Pelovski/Game-Zone-Project/README.md

 # GameZone

  - GameZone is an application for gaming videos.
 Users are able to watch, upload and edit videos.

+ - The application is deployed and can be visit here: https://game-zone-eight.vercel.app/

 ## User Stories